-Receive a report annually by the State Energy Research Center on all research activities and accomplishments.
+Receive an annual report from the State Energy Research Center on all research activities and accomplishments.
 (NDCC § 15‑11‑40)

-Receive written report from the North Dakota Transmission Authority each biennium.
+Receive a written report from the North Dakota Transmission Authority each biennium.
 (NDCC § 17-05-13)

 Receive a biennial report from the High-Level Radioactive Waste Advisory Council.
 (NDCC § 38-23-08)

-Receive biennial report from the North Dakota Pipeline Authority on its activities.
+Receive a biennial report from the North Dakota Pipeline Authority on its activities.
 (NDCC § 54-17.7-13)